-With our two Italian MS JP7 presses for direct printing on fabric, our current capacity is up to 6000-8000 meters per day, depending on the fabric type.
+With our two Italian MS JP7 printing machines for direct printing on fabric, our current capacity is up to 6000-8000 meters per day, depending on the type of fabric.
 We will expand this setup to increase our capacity to 12000 meters per day.

 How does the printing work?

 The JP4 EVO is our choice for sublimation transfer printing on polyester fabrics as well as polyester blended fabrics.
 The motifs are first printed on transfer paper and then transferred to blanks or rolls of fabric using a transfer press.
 The printer is compact, optimizing space and resource consumption in the manufacturing process without compromising performance.
 Sublimation printing is therefore the optimal choice for the production of sportswear.

 We choose JP7 for digital reactive printing on bamu wool and natural fibers for fashion.
 The JP7 is an industrial digital press specifically designed to print directly onto rolls of fabric.

 Our machines are manufactured by MS Printing Solutions Italy.